 As also discussed in Note 1, GTMDI and PNB entered into a compromise agreement on June 17, 2009.
-Accordingly, GTMDI derecognized portion of the loans payable to PNB amounting to P307.7 million representing 50% of the bank loans from syndicate of local banks and the related accrued interest payable, included under the "Accounts payable and other liabilities" account in the consolidated balance sheet, and recognized the total compromise amount of P565.0 million as "Payable to banks" in 2009 (see Note 10).
-The Group accrued the related interest expense amounting to P680.0 million and P673.2 million as of December 31, 2013 and 2012, respectively, as part of the "Accrued liabilities" included under the "Accounts payable and other accrued liabilities" in the consolidated balance sheets, based on 8.0% interest rate in both years (see Note 11).
-Total interest expense recognized amounted to P24.6 million in each of the three years in the period ended December 31, 2013.
+Accordingly, GTMDI derecognized portion of the loans payable to PNB amounting to ₱307.7 million representing 50% of the bank loans from syndicate of local banks and the related accrued interest payable, and recognized the total compromise amount of ₱565.0 million as "Payable to banks" in 2009 (see Note 10).

+The Group accrued the related interest expense amounting to ₱646.9 million and ₱688.0 million as of December 31, 2014 and 2013, respectively, as part of the "Accrued liabilities" included under the "Accounts payable and other accrued liabilities" in the consolidated balance sheets, based on 8.0% interest rate in both years (see Note 11).
+Total interest expense recognized amounted to ₱20.4 million in 2014 and ₱24.6 million in each of the two years in the period ended December 31, 2013.